fastapi/fastapi/docs/en/docs/tutorial/dependencies/lifespan-scoped-dependencies.md

 # Lifespan Scoped Dependencies

+## Intro

 So far we've used dependencies which are "endpoint scoped".
 Meaning, they are called again and again for every incoming request to the endpoint.
-However, this is not ideal for all kinds of dependencies.
+However, this is not always ideal:

+* Sometimes dependencies have a large setup/teardown time.
+Running it for every request will result in bad performance.
-Sometimes dependencies have a large setup/teardown time, or there is a need for their value to be shared throughout the lifespan of the application.
+* Sometimes dependencies need to have their values shared throughout the lifespan of the application between multiple requests.

 An example of this would be a connection to a database.
 Databases are typically less efficient when working with lots of connections and would prefer that clients would create a single connection for their operations.

-For such cases, you might want to use "lifespan scoped" dependencies.

-## Intro
+For such cases can be solved by using "lifespan scoped dependencies".

+## What is a lifespan scoped dependency?
-Lifespan scoped dependencies work similarly to the dependencies we've worked with so far (which are endpoint scoped).
-However, they are called once and only once in the application's lifespan (instead of being called again and again for every request).
-The returned value will be shared across all requests that need it.
+Lifespan scoped dependencies work similarly to the (endpoint scoped) dependencies we've worked with so far.
+However, unlike endpoint scoped dependencies, lifespan scoped dependencies are called once and only once in the application's lifespan:

+* During the application startup process, all lifespan scoped dependencies will be called.
+* Their returned value will be shared across all requests to the application.
+* During the application's shutdown process, all lifespan scoped dependencies will be gracefully teared down.

 ## Create a lifespan scoped dependency